 - Some accounting programs like QuickBooks Online let you customize the look and feel of the invoice, including column headings and positioning and where your company logo appears on the invoice.

-- Up-to-date reports that provide you with detailed information about the sales and services sold to customers
+- Up-to-date reports that provide you with detailed information about customer sales.

-- When a customer pays you, you can easily mark the invoice as paid which will automatically update your account balances and financial statements.
+- When a customer pays you, you can easily mark the invoice as paid, which automatically updates your account balances and financial statements.

-- You have access to fewer templates compared to Microsoft Word or Excel.
+- You have access to fewer templates when compared to Excel, Word, or PDF.

-If you create less than 10 customer invoices per month and you don’t have many expenses to keep track of, then Excel is the next best things to using an accounting software program.
+If you create less than 10 customer invoices per month and you don’t have many expenses to keep track of, then Excel is a good fit if you decide not to use an accounting software program.
 Still, there are some drawbacks.
-Here are the pros and cons of using Excel to create the free template at the top that I have shared with you.
+Here are the pros and cons of using Excel to create invoice templates:

 - Create formulas so that certain columns like total amount will automatically calculate when compared to Word or PDF.

 - While you don’t need to be an Excel guru, it helps if you understand the basics of creating formulas, worksheets, and workbooks.